demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 4. In the search box, type the name of the team to which to add the bot.
 5. Click **Set up** and configure the new app.

 ## Known Limitations
+---
+- In some cases, you might encounter a problem, where no communication is created between Teams and the messaging endpoint, when adding a bot to the team.
+You can workaround this problem by adding any member to the team the bot was added to.
+It's supposed to trigger a communication and solve the issue.
 - The [microsoft-teams-ring-user](https://learn.microsoft.com/en-us/graph/api/application-post-calls?view=graph-rest-1.0&tabs=http) command is only supported when using the Client Credentials flow due to a limitation in Microsoft's permissions system.
 In addition, the [microsoft-teams-chat-create](https://learn.microsoft.com/en-us/graph/api/chat-post?view=graph-rest-1.0&tabs=http) and [microsoft-teams-message-send-to-chat](https://learn.microsoft.com/en-us/graph/api/chat-post-messages?view=graph-rest-1.0&tabs=http) commands are only supported when using the Authorization Code flow.
   To work around these limitations, you can configure two instances of the integration, each with a different Authentication Type.
 - Posting a message or adaptive card to a private/shared channel is currently not supported in the *send-notification* command.
 Thus, also the *mirror_investigation* command does not support private/shared channels.
 For more information, see the [Microsoft General known issues and limitations](https://learn.microsoft.com/en-us/connectors/teams/#general-known-issues-and-limitations).

-## Known Limitations
----
-In some cases, you might encounter a problem, where no communication is created between Teams and the messaging endpoint, when adding a bot to the team.
-You can workaround this problem by adding any member to the team the bot was added to.
-It's supposed to trigger a communication and solve the issue.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.